 - 6. We will consider granting an MCTO if the issuer satisfies all of the following criteria: - (a) the outstanding filings are expected to be filed as soon as they are available and within a reasonable period.
 In most cases, we expect this to be within 2 months.
-However, in exceptional circumstances, as determined by the PR, we may permit an issuer to take longer than 2 months to remedy the default;

-- (b) the issuer is generating revenue from its principal business or, if it is in the development stage, the issuer is actively pursuing the development of its products or properties; - (c) the issuer has the necessary financial and human resources, including a reasonable number of directors and officers in place, to remedy the default in a timely and effective manner and complies with all other continuous disclosure requirements (other than requirements reasonably linked to the specified default) for the duration of the default; - (d) the issuer's securities are listed on a Canadian stock exchange and there is an active, liquid market for those securities.
-Thinly traded issuers will generally not be considered eligible for an MCTO; - (e) the issuer is not on the defaulting reporting issuer list in any CSA jurisdiction for any reason other than the failure to comply with the specified requirement (and any other requirement that is reasonably linked to the specified requirement).
+However, in exceptional circumstances, as determined by the principal regulator, we may permit an issuer to take longer than 2 months to remedy the default; - (b) the issuer is generating revenue from its principal business or, if it is in the development stage, the issuer is actively pursuing the development of its products or properties; - (c) the issuer has the necessary financial and human resources, including a reasonable number of directors and officers in place, to remedy the default in a timely and effective manner and complies with all other continuous disclosure requirements (other than requirements reasonably linked to the specified default) for the duration of the default; - (d) the issuer's securities are listed on a Canadian stock exchange and there is an active, liquid market for those securities.
+Thinly traded issuers will generally not be considered eligible for an MCTO;